Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Experiment

+Fig. \ref{fig:rd-curve} illustrates the compression performance for human perception across various methods, evaluated using three metrics.
+Solid lines and star-shaped markers indicate the bitrate required for transmitting additional information for humans only, while dashed lines and diamond-shaped markers represent the total bitrate, including the information necessary for decoding images for both machines and humans.
+In this figure, the red markers correspond to our proposed method with seed selection performed at an early timestep $t = 10$, and the gray markers represent the baseline using a single random seed without selection.
+Fig. \ref{fig:rd-curve}(a) and \ref{fig:rd-curve}(b) reveal that our proposed method is less effective than conventional methods in metrics that measure the pixel-level fidelity.
+In contrast, Fig. \ref{fig:rd-curve}(c) shows that our method demonstrates better perceptual similarity when additional bitrate is 0 [bpp].

-To further evaluate early-step seed selection, we measure its agreement with the optimal seed at $t = 20$.
-The selected seed matched in $47.98$\% of the cases at $t = 10$, increasing to $55.82$\% at $t = 15$.
-These results indicate that early outputs already contain informative cues and that their predictive reliability improves as reverse diffusion progresses.
+To further evaluate the effectiveness of early-step seed selection, we measure its agreement with the optimal seed chosen after full inference, $t = 20$.
+Fig. \ref{fig:match} illustrates the agreement rate between the selected seed at each timestep and the final optimal seed.
+Notably, even at $t=1$, the agreement rate exceeds 20\%, which is the expected value under random selection from five candidates.
+The results indicate that outputs at early-steps already contain informative cues although it is still in the denoising phase.
+Moreover, the agreement rate increases approximately linearly until $t = 15$, and then rises more sharply.
+This result indicates that later diffusion steps provide more reliable signals for seed selection.